Fashion Stylist Sara Darling

 What has been the most memorable moment of your career, so far?

 I have been lucky enough to travel for work.
-Shooting during Cannes film festival which was pretty special, as was my first time at New York fashion week.
+Shooting during the Cannes film festival which was pretty special was my first time at New York fashion week.

 What challenges do you have as a stylist?

 You have to have lots and lots of energy.
-Lugging cases about is very tiring and shoot days are very very long….You also have to have very very thick skin as there is lots of competition.
+Lugging cases are very tiring and shoot days are very very long….You also have to have very very thick skin as there is lots of competition.
 And it helps if you are good with names.